gramineproject/examples/openvino/README.md

     -d CPU -b 1 -t 20 -api sync
 ```

-#### Native
+## Running the benchmark natively

-To run the benchmark in a native baremetal (outside Gramine), replace `gramine-sgx benchmark_app`
+To run the benchmark natively (outside Gramine), replace `gramine-sgx benchmark_app`
 with `./benchmark_app` in the above command.

 ## Notes

 - The models require ~3GB of disk space.
-- After setting up OpenVINO environment variables if you want to build Gramine after
-cleaning you need to unset `LD_LIBRARY_PATH`.
+- After setting up OpenVINO environment variables if you want to re-build gramine you need to unset `LD_LIBRARY_PATH`.
 Please make sure to set up OpenVINO environment
 variables after building Gramine again.
 - To get `number of physical cores`, do `lscpu | grep 'Core(s) per socket'`.
-- Option `i <image files>` is optional.
-A user may use this option as required.
+- Option `-i <image files>` is optional.
+The user may use this option to benchmark specific images rather than randomly generated ones.
 - Please tune the batch size to get the best performance on your system.
-- Model files for bert-large can be found in `model/intel` directory and for rest of
+- Models for bert-large can be found in `model/intel` directory; the rest of
-the models these are stored in `model/public` directory.
+the models can be found in `model/public` directory.
 - For bert-large and brain-tumor-segmentation models the enclave
-size must be set to 64/128 GB for capturing throughput.
+size must be set to 64/128 GB for throughput runs.
 - In multi-socket systems for bert-large-uncased-whole-word-masking-squad-0001 and
-brain-tumor-segmentation-0001 FP32/FP16 models please expand memory nodes usage with
+brain-tumor-segmentation-0001 FP32/FP16 models, add more NUMA nodes using
-`numactl --membind` if memory allocation fails for capturing throughput.
+`numactl --membind` if memory allocation fails (for throughput runs).

 ## Performance considerations